 How Can I Claim the Credit When I File My Taxes?

-In most circumstances, in order to claim the CTC, you must file your taxes using Form 1040 or Form 1040NR.
+In most circumstances, to claim the CTC, you must file your taxes using Form 1040 or Form 1040NR.
 You also need to attach a completed Schedule 8812 (Credits for Qualifying Children and Other Dependents).
 For help finding free tax preparers, read the section Getting Your Taxes Done at the bottom of this article

 Claiming the CTC When You Share Custody of Your Child